Medical expert of the article

 - pathological fractures are observed in 12% of patients.

-Osteoclastoma affects areas rich in myeloid bone marrow.
-Often pronounced curvature and shortening of the bone are found - in particular, with belated diagnosis and treatment.
-In most cases, the tumor is located eccentrically, with the destruction of the vast majority of the condyles of the bone.
-X-ray shows the achievement of the subchondral bone layer.
-In almost half of the cases, the entire articular end of the bone is affected, which swells, the cortical layer is destroyed, the lesion goes beyond the bone limits.
+Osteoblastoclastoma affects areas rich in myeloid bone marrow.
+Often, pronounced curvatures and shortening of the bone are detected - particularly in cases of delayed diagnosis and treatment.
+In most cases, the tumor is located eccentrically, with the destruction of the overwhelming majority of bone condyles.
+Radiologically, reaching the subchondral bone layer is noted.
+In almost half of the cases, the entire articular end of the bone is affected, which swells, the cortical layer is destroyed, the lesion extends beyond the bone limits.

-To date, osteoblastoclastoma is rarely considered as a benign tumor: it is classified as an aggressive neoplasm, primarily because of its unpredictability and high probability of malignancy.
+Today, osteoblastoclastoma is rarely considered a benign tumor: it is classified as an aggressive neoplasm, primarily due to its unpredictability and high probability of malignancy.

 Clinical manifestations in childhood and old age are almost the same.
-The first signs are not detected immediately, since at first osteoblastoclastoma develops hidden, and it is possible to determine it only almost a year after the onset of development.
+The first signs are not immediately detected, since at first osteoblastoclastoma develops latently, and it can be identified only almost a year after the onset of development.

 Experts divide the symptoms into general and local.
-General signs usually accompany malignant osteoblastoclastoma, and local signs are present with a benign neoplasm.
+General signs usually accompany malignant osteoblastoclastoma, and local ones are present in benign neoplasms.

-General signs do not depend on the location of the affected bone:
+General symptoms do not depend on the location of the affected bone:

 - severe pain in the area of tumor growth;

-- palpatory crunching, indicating the growth of the neoplasm and the destruction of the bone segment;
+- palpation crunching, indicating the growth of the neoplasm and destruction of the bone segment;

-- the appearance of a network of vessels over the pathological focus;
+- the appearance of a network of vessels above the pathological focus;

 - a steady increase in bloating;

-- violation of muscle and joint function near the affected area;
+- impairment of muscle and joint function near the affected area;

 - enlargement of nearby lymph nodes;